UBC-MDS/programming-in-python-for-data-science/docs/syllabus-learning-outcomes.md

 - Identify where code can be improved concerning variable names, magic numbers, comments and whitespace
 - Write code that is human readable and follows the pep8 style guide.
 - Explain how the python debugger can help rectify your code.

+# Revision Topics

+## Module 5: Loops and Conditions

+## Module 6: Functions

+## Module 7: Handling other advanced(?) data formats and missing & erroneous values
+- As is

+## Module 8 :
+ - As is